The causes of an emergency

 Read the extract from chapter three of the online book ‘Introduction to Crowd Science’ (Still 2014), which introduces the idea of proximate and distal causality.

 Although the author applies the concepts to the science of crowd behaviour and management, the principles can be applied to all emergency management.

-A proximate cause (of an emergency) is one that has immediate and direct impact on the event.
+A proximate cause (of an emergency) is one that has an immediate and direct impact on the event.

 A distal cause (of an emergency) describes the context and background to an event.

 Looking at the previous case studies (Buncefield, BP Deepwater Horizon and the Californian bush fires), consider the causes of these events.

 Categorise these into proximate and distal causes and explain the reason for the categorisation.

 Still, G.K.
 (2014) ‘Proximate and distal causality’.
 Introduction to Crowd Science [online] available from https://www.gkstill.com/ExpertWitness/Causality.html [3 May 2018]